-- 3 To qualify for the Postgraduate Certificate in Engineering, a student must achieve 60 points from papers listed in the Postgraduate Diploma in Engineering Table. - 4 A student may include up to 30 points from the specialist readings papers 708013-708017 or 768010 with the approval of the programme leader. - 5 A student may substitute up to 15 points with any other postgraduate paper with the approval of the programme leader.
+- 3 To qualify for the Postgraduate Certificate in Engineering, a student must achieve 60 points from papers listed in the Postgraduate Diploma in Engineering Table. - 4 A student may include up to 30 points from the specialist readings papers ENGE809-812 with the approval of the programme leader. - 5 A student may substitute up to 15 points with any other postgraduate paper with the approval of the programme leader.

-Refer to the Postgraduate Diploma in Engineering Table on page 286.
+Refer to the Postgraduate Diploma in Engineering Table on page 302.